Feolius/telegram-bot-fsm/README.md

     if update.Message == nil {
         return fsm.TextTransition("Please specify task name"), data
     }
-    // A new task name is populated with the user response. data.newTask.name = update.Message.Text
+    // A new task name is populated with user's response. data.newTask.name = update.Message.Text
-    // And switch to the next state.
-AddTaskDescriptionState TransitionFn and MessageFn will get updated data. return fsm.StateTransition(AddTaskDescriptionState), data }
+    // Transit to the next state.
+    // TransitionFn and MessageFn of AddTaskDescriptionState will get the updated data. return fsm.StateTransition(AddTaskDescriptionState), data }
 // ...